krother/space/README.md

 [![Build Status](https://travis-ci.org/krother/space.svg?branch=master)](https://travis-ci.org/krother/space)

-(c) 2016 Kristian Rother

 contact: krother@academis.eu

-This is my shot at a space travel game.
+This is a small traveling adventure.

 ## Usage

 python space.py

+## License

+(c) 2016 Kristian Rother.

+Distributed under the conditions of the MIT License

+Artwork has been adopted from the Naev game.
+See `images/ARTWORK_LICENSE` for details.